Electoral district of Port Macquarie

 Port Macquarie is an electoral district of the Legislative Assembly in the Australian state of New South Wales.
-It is represented by Leslie Williams of the Liberal Party.
+It is represented by Robert Dwyer of the Liberal Party.

 It presently includes parts of coastal Port Macquarie-Hastings City Council (including Port Macquarie, Dunbogan, Bonny Hills, Kendall, Kew, Laurieton, North Haven and West Haven) and the northeast of the Mid-Coast Council (including Coopernook, Lansdowne, Moorland, Hannam Vale, Johns River and Stewarts River).
 Since 1991, the district also includes Lord Howe Island.

+While the Mid North Coast has been heavily conservative-voting throughout history, Port Macquarie is particularly conservative even by Mid North Coast standards.
+Labor has never won a federal or state seat that includes Port Macquarie or the surrounding suburbs.
+Port Macquarie was originally a National seat, but has been a Liberal seat since 2020.